 bring rain gear and something for those cool nights standing around

 waiting for the parade to start.
-Last year it poured most of Fat Tuesday, so something to protect your gear is not a bad idea.
+A couple of years ago it poured most of Fat Tuesday, so something to protect your gear is not a bad idea.
 Here are some of my favorites.
 See you on the streets!

-Saturday, February 11, Krewe du Vieux, start time 6:30 French Quarter I know its super early, but if your in New Orleans, this is a great little parade and one of the few that run thru the French Quarter.
+Saturday, February 16, Krewe du Vieux, start time 6:30 French Quarter I know its super early, but if your in New Orleans, this is a great little parade and one of the few that run thru the French Quarter.
 Not many floats, but lots of small groups of second liners and interesting costumes.
-Another great ealry parade on February 18 is the Krewe of Chewbacchus that runs in the Marigny.
+Another great early parade on February 23 is the Krewe of Chewbacchus and the Krewe of 'tit Rex that runs in the Marigny.

-Thursday, FEB 23, Muses, start time 6:30 pm This is one of my favorite parades with over 1,000 members and 26 floats.
+Thursday, FEB 28, Muses, start time 6:30 pm This is one of my favorite parades with over 1,000 members and 26 floats.
 If you can get in early, this one is terrific.
 It basically is a woman's organization, and all the throws have shoes as part of their symbols (not unlike the Zulu parade handing out coconuts).
 Its one of the more unique and fun parades.
 It'll run the St. Charles route and begins at a new start point, Jefferson and Magazine, where I'll be seeing it.
 In 2002 Gambit magazine named it best Overall Parade and Best Night Parade.
 In 2004 they introduced a new fiber-optic icon float and a "Bathing Muses" float.
 Don't miss the "Bearded Oysters" marchers!
-For 2017 the theme is "Happy Are They Whom The Muses Love".
+For 2019 the theme is "TBA".

-Saturday, FEB 25, Iris, start time 11:00am Founded in 1917 is the oldest parade for women.
+Saturday, March 2, Iris, start time 11:00am Founded in 1917 is the oldest parade for women.
 Prides itself in strictly following the tradition of wearing masks and white gloves during the parade.
 36 floats, and they all throw a wide variety of Frisbees, coasters, garters, pink doubloons, the usual beads, and as I found out last year - commemorative underwear.
 It begins on S. Clairborne East of Napoleon and anywhere along St. Charles is as good a place as any to see it.
 Ends at Convention Center Blvd.
-This years Theme is "Iris Celebrates 100 years".
+This years Theme is "TBA".

-Saturday, FEB 25, Tucks, start time noon Known for its zany antics and often irreverent attitudes, this parade was started by two Tulane students and is named in part from the name of a local bar.
+Saturday, March 2, Tucks, start time noon Known for its zany antics and often irreverent attitudes, this parade was started by two Tulane students and is named in part from the name of a local bar.
 Parade hit the big time in 1986 when its parade route stretched downtown.
 34 floats and 1200 male and female members.
 Look for the toilet seat float.
-This year the theme is "Tucks Happens" and a new 40 foot Queens Float.
+This year the theme is "TBA" and a new 40 foot Queens Float.
 Begins at Perrier and Napoleon and ends at Canal and Decatur.
 Best/easiest view is along St. Charles or on Napoleon between Perrier and St. Charles.

-Saturday, FEB 25, Endymion, start time 4:15 pm One of the "Super Clubs" with over 2,000 members, this is one that many would not want to miss.
+Saturday, March 2, Endymion, start time 4:15 pm One of the "Super Clubs" with over 2,000 members, this is one that many would not want to miss.
 Very large and running 25 ornate floats and seven tandem floats.
 2013 marks the introduction of a new super float "Pontchartrain Beach", 330 feet long and holding 230 riders!
 A very popular parade.
 In the past, I tried to see this on Canal and the crowd was crushing downtown.
 This year among other trinkets, they are planning to throw one million cups to the crowds.
 Get there early.
 The "neutral ground" will be filled with people camping out for days prior to the parades start.
 Its estimated that over 1,000,000 people will line the parade route so you need to be "in position" at LEAST two hours before the parade starts.
 Parking will be VERY difficult.
-This year, 2017 TBA will be Grand Marshall.
-The Theme this year is Endymion's Constellations.
+This year, 2019 TBA will be Grand Marshall.
+The Theme this year is Jazz-Our Gift to the World.
 This year the parade, like last year, will run its Mid City route.
 It starts at City Park and Orleans and ends at the Superdome.

-Sunday, FEB 26, Bacchus, start time 5:15 pm One of the more spectacular parades.
+Sunday, March 3, Bacchus, start time 5:15 pm One of the more spectacular parades.
 Very large crowds, and parking is very difficult anywhere near the parade route.
 You really need to get where you want to be at least an hour and a half before.
 I always see this one at the start and end up at Frankie and Johnnie for dinner.
 Watch for the 110 foot Bacchagator float.
 Thirty one super floats and lots of goodies thrown to the crowd.
 The Parade of 31 floats and over 1,400 riders will start on Napoleon and Tchoupitoulas and travel down St. Charles to Canal, back onto Tchoupitoulas to Julia and ends at the convention center.
-For 2017 the title is "Bacchus Salues The Saints" and TBA is the King of Bacchus.
+For 2019 the title is "TBA" and TBA is the King of Bacchus.
 This year they will also run 30 marching bands!
 If you want to see the tradition of the "King" getting onto his float, go to the intersection of Tchoupitoulas and Napoleon before it all starts.

-Monday FEB 27 Lundi Gras Day!
+Monday March 4 Lundi Gras Day!
 Proteus, start time 5:15 pm More tradition bound than most and the floats are based on the old wagons with solid wheels.
 This one has 35 Flambeaux and 25 riders on horseback.
 I do not have a lot of the details, but the route is supposed to be the St. Charles route and it will run before Orpheus and start right at Napoleon and Magazine.
-This years Theme is "The Hindu Heavens".
+This years Theme is "TBA".

 Monday FEB 27 Orpheus, start time 6:00 pm A new parade, started by Harry Connick junior and friends in 1994, lots of musical Celebrities show up for this one.
 36 floats in the past, runs down St. Charles to Canal.
-This year the theme is "On The Waves of A Dream" and TBA are the monarchs.
+This year the theme is "TBA" and TBA are the monarchs.
 This year it begins at Tchoupitoulas and Napoleon and ends at the Morial Convention center.
 I like to see this one at the start along Napoleon.
 Some of the floats are quite amazing-like the Leviathan over 120 feel long and carrying 100 riders!
 The Proteus parade precedes this one by about an hour and runs the same route, so don't get confused.